samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

 Prometheus taking the measurements.

 Starting with how workers take measurements, we can sketch an implementation of the worker process below.
-Notice that workers will only update the metric after the job has finished running.
+Notice that workers will only update the metric _after the job has finished running_.

 ```ruby
 class Worker